a Passover Primer

 February 29, 2020

-A few years back, I got a phone call from a woman in Pennsylvania who said something to the effect that “as a result of the presidential election, she had come to see that our nation was in trouble and so she began to search the Bible for answers to what was going on”.
-As we continued to talk and she began to reveal more of the background for her Biblical research, and stated that she’s come to understand that Christians should be observing the Biblical festivals – or what many call “the Jewish festivals”, and that a search for information on those festivals is what led her to our Season of Our Joy web site and her decision to call me.
+A few years back I got a phone call from a woman in Pennsylvania who said something to the effect that “as a result of the presidential election, she had come to see that our nation was in trouble and felt the need to search the Bible for answers to what was going on”.
+As we continued to talk, and she began to reveal more of the background for her Biblical research.
+She stated that she’s come to understand that Christians should be observing the Biblical festivals – or what many call “the Jewish festivals”, and that a search for information on those festivals is what led her to our Season of Our Joy web site and her decision to call me.

 What is happening to that woman is what is happening throughout the world.
 God is beginning to open the eyes of His people – a people who were not a people, but are now becoming “am elohim” - the people of God.
 As the scripture reveals -